mb-engineering/Rudolph-Tally-for-ATEM/README.md

 version 5
 ----------------------------
 Version 5 brings in the wifi manager and enables to change and store the configuration using your web browser.
-Before using the first time, run the prep.ino once.
+If the device does not find a already known network, it opens up its own wifi.
+Before using the first time, run the prep.ino once.<br>
 Configuration interface by Kathleen Preikschas.

 You will need the libraries from SKAARHOJ Open Engineering and the WiFiManager.